Dyalog Quick Start Guide

 sudo rpm --install linux_64*.rpm

-Starting Dyalog will launch a TTY text-based interface.
+- Starting Dyalog will launch a TTY text-based interface

-Optionally, download the Ride installer
+- Download the Dyalog Ride installer

 - DEB-based: